IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### Formatting

-The Date Range picker supports different display and input formats.
+The Date Range Picker Component supports different display and input formats.

 The display format of the value can be one of the listed Angular [DatePipe](https://angular.io/api/common/DatePipe) formats.
 This allows it to support predefined format options, such as `shortDate` and `longDate`.